Numerical approximation of SDEs driven by fractional Brownian motion for all $H\in(0,1)$ using WIS integration: Numerical Results

 \subsection{Numerical Results}

-In Fig. \ref{fig:1} we plot sample paths for $H\in\{0.1,0.25,0.5,0.75,0.9\}$ on the interval $[0,T]$ for \eqref{eq: quasi-linear SDE} with
+In Fig.~\ref{fig:1} we plot sample paths for $H\in\{0.1,0.25,0.5,0.75,0.9\}$ on the interval $[0,T]$ for \eqref{eq: quasi-linear SDE} with

 and taking $\Dt=0.001$.
-In Fig. \ref{fig:1} (a) $\alpha=0$ so \GBMEM and \MISHURA are equivalent and in (b) $\alpha=1$ we use \GBMEM.
+In Fig.~\ref{fig:1} (a) $\alpha=0$ so \GBMEM and \MISHURA coincide and in (b) $\alpha=1$ we use \GBMEM.
 The random numbers used are the same for each path so that the effect of $H$ on for example the regularity of the paths is evident.

 In Fig.~\ref{fig:2} we compare the same sample paths for the four different methods for $H=0.25$ in (a) and $H=0.75$ in (b).
 Here we take \eqref{eq: quasi-linear SDE} with $\alpha=1$ and other parameters as in \eqref{eq: num ex} with $\Dt=0.001$.
 We see good agreement between all four methods, indeed small differences can only been observed when zooming in on the paths.